Alarm Systems opens new signal receiving station and contact centre

 Belleville, Ont.-based Alarm Systems officially opened its new facility and signal receiving station on Wednesday with a ribbon-cutting ceremony and networking event for customers and security partners.

-In her opening remarks, Kristen Crowe, president of Alarm Systems, reflected on the family-owned company’s journey to the reopening.
+In her opening remarks, Kristin Crowe, president of Alarm Systems, reflected on the family-owned company’s journey to the reopening.

 “Almost 50 years ago, my dad purchased this property and moved what was back then his electrical contracting business from…Coleman Street to this northeast industrial park,” she explained.
 “The building at that time was approximately 900 sq.-ft., and, over time to accommodate growth and the opening of new businesses, he continued to expand the footprint with three or four new additions.

 “Some of you may remember our Bell mobility business, two-way radios, pagers, communication towers — the list goes on,” she continued.
 “Our businesses have changed so much over the years, but our core has always remained the same: security and our contact centre.”

 The new ULC-listed signal receiving station and contact centre is housed in the 2500 sq.-ft. addition.
 At the celebration, attendees were given the opportunity to tour the new facility in small groups.
 According to Shelley Gordon, central station supervisor, their operators respond to 100 alarms in an hour, and 1,200 alarms within 24 hours.
 Meanwhile, the receivers process about 80,000 signals in a 24-hour period.

 The new facility also houses T.A.S.
 Communications, which provides client-specific solutions and supports the health-care, real estate, industrial and manufacturing industries, as well as municipalities.
 A member of the Canadian Call Management Association, the company has won the CAM-X award of excellence for 21 consecutive years.